Peach Hand Pies

 Finally place the pies on a parchment lined baking sheet.
 Brush the tops with more egg wash to aid browning in the oven.
 Slice a few decorative cuts in the top to release steam while cooking.

 When your mini peach pies are completely cool apply the glaze.
-I recommend sliding a piece of parchment paper underneath the cooling rack to catch dripping glaze.
+Slide a piece of parchment paper underneath the cooling rack to catch dripping glaze.
 Using a spoon or pastry brush apply the glaze to the entire top of the pies.
-I don’t glaze the bottoms, but if you want to, go for it.
-I’d make more of your peach pie glaze if you’d like to do that.

 Do I have to use an egg wash?